PASSKEYS

 - The passkey ecosystem is complicated.
 I have read articles and listened to podcasts from techies, people that normally understand these things, and they all have questions about how passkeys work.
 Using a system that you do not fully understand is like diving into a pool where you don't know how deep the water is.

 - Passkeys are built on the assumption everyone has a smartphone.
-People who don't, who get Internet access at a Library, are screwed by the passkey system.
+People who don't, who get Internet access at a Library, are not allowed to play the passkey game.

 - Why are passkeys being pushed by Google, Apple and Microsoft?
 Really, why?
 Some have said the real reason is to lock you into their ecosystems.
 This makes all the sense in the world to me.
 Even in a year or two (I am writing this in May 2023), when passkeys are more widely available, I doubt that an Apple user will be able to use their passkey on an Android device or Windows PC.
 Time will tell.